 - a.
 General.
-Information listed in Part One, paragraphs 5.7 and 5.9, and Part One, Annex A, Task 405 of this standard.
+Information listed in Part One, paragraphs 5.7 and 5.9, and Part One, Appendix A, Task 405 of this standard.

 - b.
 Specific to this method.

 - (1) Test system (test item/platform configuration) detailed configuration including

 - (a) location of the pyrotechnic device

 - (b) location of the materiel

-- (c) the structural path between the pyrotechnic device and the materiel and any general coupling configuration of the pyrotechnic device to the platform and the platform to the materiel including the identification of structural joints - (d) distance of the closest part of the materiel to the pyrotechnic shock device - (2) Pyroshock environment, including - (a) type of pyrotechnic device - (b) if charge related size of pyrotechnic device charge - (c) if charge effect stored strain energy in primary device - (d) means of initiation of the pyrotechnic device - (e) anticipated EMI or thermal effects - (3) Effective duration of pyroshock if Procedure III, IV or V is used, or the size and distribution of the pyrotechnic charge if Procedure I or II is used. - (4) General materiel configuration including measurement points on or near the materiel. - c.
-Tailoring.
-Necessary variations in the basic test procedures to accommodate LCEP requirements and/or facility limitations.
+- (c) the structural path between the pyrotechnic device and the materiel and any general coupling configuration of the pyrotechnic device to the platform and the platform to the materiel including the identification of structural joints - (d) distance of the closest part of the materiel to the pyrotechnic shock device - (2) Pyroshock environment, including - (a) type of pyrotechnic device - (b) if charge related size of pyrotechnic device charge - (c) if charge effect stored strain energy in primary device - (d) means of initiation of the pyrotechnic device - (e) anticipated EMI or thermal effects - (3) Effective duration of pyroshock if Procedure III or Procedure IV is used, or the size and distribution of the pyrotechnic charge if Procedure I or Procedure II is used. - (4) General materiel configuration including measurement points on or near the materiel.